Scroll Top

 Do the program fees include insurance?
 What does the insurance cover?

 Yes, program fees include insurance coverage.
-The insurance policy covers each student from the moment they join the group at the GLA destination airport or arrives on our campus, whichever comes first, and continues until the end of the program.
-The insurance policy includes secondary international medical, travel, and evacuation insurance.
+This policy provides secondary international medical, travel, and emergency evacuation insurance for each student.
+Coverage begins when a student joins the group at the GLA destination airport or arrives on campus, whichever comes first, and ends at the conclusion of the program.

-Full policy details will be sent to GLA students as part of their acceptance packet.
-If you would like more information about the insurance policy before applying, please email us.
-GLA strongly recommends purchasing travel insurance independently to protect investments, i.e. tuition in the case a student has to cancel for any reason is highly suggested, additional coverage limits, for flights, electronics, etc.
+Full policy details will be sent to enrolled families in the student’s acceptance packet.
+If you would like more information about the insurance policy before applying, please contact us.
+GLA also strongly recommends families purchase additional travel insurance independently to protect against tuition loss in the event of cancellation, and to cover things like flights, electronics, or additional coverage limits.

 What if a student has a medical problem during the program